esneyder/ng-firebase-chat/README.md

 You can chat with your friends once you logged in through email/google/facebook account.

 #Integrated Angular2 Components
-Also, I am trying to integrate angular2 in this project.
-Hence i added a footer component currently which is being rendered on our application.
+Successfully integrated angular2 in this project.
+Please have a look at Footer & Note components currently which is being rendered on our application.